All I Want for Christmas: Shelter

 “-fuck this up, she’ll straighten us out.”

 “Tony.
 Yeah, Tony’s fine.”
-He was nodding, finally allowing him to believe that this might work.
+He was nodding, finally allowing himself to believe that this might work.

 The door to the workshop opened and Darcy Lewis stood there, glaring.
 “What the hell, Tony?
 Pepper said she sent you two to get ready, like, an hour ago.
 The judge is here now to make this official and you look like you slept inside a carburetor.”